 Visa-Free Travel to Other Countries

-EU Passports are among the most powerful in the world, with all 27 Passports in the Top 10 out of 91, according to the Global Passport Index.
-This automatically means all EU citizens are able to travel visa-free to, at the very least, 170 countries out of the 193 recognized by the United Nations, and up to 177 if EU Citizenship is acquired from a country in the nº2 position, like France or Germany.
+EU Passports are among the most powerful in the world, with all 27 Passports in the top 10 out of 91, according to the Global Passport Index.
+This automatically means all EU citizens are able to travel visa-free or with a visa on arrival to, at the very least, 165 countries out of the 193 recognized by the United Nations, and up to 170 if EU Citizenship is acquired from a country in top 3 positions, like Spain, Greece and Portugal, to name a few.

 Higher Standards of Living

 The European Union is known worldwide for its higher standards of living.
 To join, countries must meet a set of standards across important aspects: like a strong enough economy, ready to join the EURO and compete in a single, common market; high adherence and practice of universal human rights, and the willingness to join a transnational and cultural space.
-Almost every country in the Union has public and universal healthcare coverage, access to excellent education systems, and among the cleanest air qualities in the world.
+Almost every country in the Union has public and universal healthcare coverage, access to excellent education systems, and some of the best air quality in the world.

 Safety